RAGWire Architecture and Setup

 Apple's total revenue has been growing steadily in recent fiscal years, with a notable increase in 2025 compared to previous years.

-This agent has no metadata awareness — it searches all documents in the collection.
-For multi-company queries where the model needs to distinguish between filings, you need a filter-aware agent.
+This agent has no metadata awareness.
+It searches all documents in the collection.
+For multi-company queries where the model must tell filings apart, we need a filter-aware agent.

 Filter-Aware Agent

-Upgrade the agent with two tools: get_filter_context (inspect what metadata is stored and extract suggested filters) and search_documents (retrieve with optional filters).
+Upgrade the agent with two tools. get_filter_context inspects what metadata is stored and suggests filters. search_documents retrieves with optional filters.
 The model decides when to use filters based on the query.

 First, test get_filter_context directly: